ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-11-16-roaming-through-east-germany.md

 ![Van parked at Kulkwitzer See](/assets/images/IMG_0330.jpg)

-I also didn't meet a lot of people when walking along lakefront in the morning.
+I also didn't meet a lot of people when walking along the lakefront in the morning.

 ![Sun rise at Kulkwitzer See](/assets/images/IMG_0331.jpg)